livingdocsIO/documentation/content/operations/self-hosting.md

 - **Redis**: TCP, Port 6379

 #### Deployment
-We recommend building docker images on CI and pushing them to the registry.
+We recommend building Docker images on CI and pushing them to the registry.
 Deployment can be done manually or triggered by CI continuously.

 ## Operating Livingdocs